 Is a DIY indoor compost bin difficult to maintain?

 You’ll need regular ventilation in your bin, which is why you drilled the air holes earlier.
-You’ll also need to stir or sift the bin on a regular basis to ensure that the right type of aerobic bacteria and microorganisms are present.
-Once or twice a week, a decent turn should enough.
+You’ll also need to stir or sift the bin regularly to ensure that the right type of aerobic bacteria and microorganisms are present.
+Once or twice a week, a decent turn should be enough.

 You might want to keep some extra strips of shredded paper or a scoop of new soil available just in case.
 As your compost decomposes, it will diminish in size, and if you plan to use it as soil or fertilizer later, a little extra soil will help pad the quantity you have left.

 It’s worth noting that if the bin begins to stink, the mix may be somewhat out of balance.
 You may need to add more air or assess what you put in the following round.